drb/hostparty/README.md

 ### Notes:

-Some entries such as `::1` on OSX is protected from calls to `remove()` as this is a loopback address used by the operating system during bootup.
+Some entries such as `::1` on OSX is protected from calls to `remove()` as this is a loopback address used by the operating system during the boot cycle.
 Purge is supported for hosts bound to the address, but a purge on `localhost` for this IP is protected unless the `--force` flag is used.

 More docs coming! 🎉